CNN journalist barred from White House after spar with Trump

 “I was seated next to Acosta at today’s press conference and did not witness him placing his hands on the young intern, as the White House alleges,” he tweeted.

-Mason, a Reuters correspondent, also came forward in defence of his CNN colleague.
-He said Acosta held on to the microphone as the intern reached for it and later posted a few pictures from the press conference to prove his point.
+Mason, a Reuters correspondent, said Acosta held on to the microphone as the intern reached for it and later posted a few pictures from the press conference to prove his point.

 Peter Baker from The New York Times, who has been covering the White House for 22 years, said, “This is something I have never seen since I started covering the White House in 1996.
 Other presidents did not fear tough questioning.”